Klemet/LANDIS-II-Forest-Roads-Simulation-extension/README.md

 It functions in pair with a harvest extension to simulate how the forest road network of the landscape dynamically changes with wood harvesting.

 ## Features
-- Detection of an installed harvest extension (without it, the road network will not change) [Completed]
+- Detection of an installed harvest extension (without it, the road network will not change) [**Completed**]
-- Reading of a raster containing the initial road network [Completed]
+- Reading of a raster containing the initial road network [**Completed**]
-- Completion of the initial road network to avoid isolated roads that lead to nowhere [Completed]
+- Completion of the initial road network to avoid isolated roads that lead to nowhere [**Completed**]
-- At each timestep, the extension gets all of the recently harvest sites, and construct a road to them unless they are close enough for to an existing road for skipping wood to them [Completed]
+- At each timestep, the extension gets all of the recently harvest sites, and construct a road to them unless they are close enough for to an existing road for skipping wood to them [**Completed**]
-- The building of new roads is made by an algorithm that finds the least-cost path according to elevation, lakes/rivers, vegetation, soils and distance [Completed]
+- The building of new roads is made by an algorithm that finds the least-cost path according to elevation, lakes/rivers, vegetation, soils and distance [**Completed**]
-- Each road is assigned a type (primary, secondary, tertiary, winter roads...) according to the flux of wood that flows throught them [Completed]
+- Each road is assigned a type (primary, secondary, tertiary, winter roads...) according to the flux of wood that flows through them [**Completed**]
-- The cost of construction or upgrading of the roads is saved in a log [Completed]
+- The cost of construction or upgrading of the roads is saved in a log [**Completed**]
-- Roads can have a lifetime, and have to be maintained with money to keep being used.
-[Completed]
+- Roads can have a lifetime, and have to be maintained with money to keep being used. [**Completed**]
-- Roads can be abandonned or destroyed according to several criterias.[Still to be done]
-- An output raster is created at each timestep to see the evolution of the road network in the landscape [Completed]
+- An output raster is created at each timestep to see the evolution of the road network in the landscape [**Completed**]
+- Loops are created in the network according to simple rules, in order to increase the realism of the fragmentation of the landscape [**Completed**]
+- If a repeated prescription is used where the site harvested recently will be visitied again (e.g. shelterwood or uneven-aged management), the module will choose the cheapest option between constructing a long-lasting road or a cheaper road that will have to be re-constructed when accessing the site at the next harvest rotation. [**Completed**]
+- Roads can be abandonned or destroyed according to several criterias.[*Still to be done*]

 ## Screenshots